Krish1908/Morse_Code/README.md

 # Morse Code Converter And Game
 ## Overview
-This is an interactive application built for seamless text-to-Morse code, Morse-to-text conversions and to test the knowledge on both.
-Available as a GUI (Tkinter), Web App (Streamlit), and a Telegram Bot, this project combines simplicity with versatility.
+This interactive application allows for seamless text-to-Morse code and Morse-to-text conversions, as well as a fun way to test your knowledge of both.
+Available as a GUI (Tkinter), Web App (Streamlit), and Telegram Bot, this project combines simplicity with versatility.

-Experience real-time conversions, audio playback, and a history feature that makes it easy to track past conversions.
-Whether you're exploring Morse code or building similar apps, this project offers a strong foundation!
+Experience real-time conversions, audio playback, and a history feature that tracks past conversions.
+Whether you're learning Morse code or building similar apps, this project offers a solid foundation!

 ## Features:
 - **English to Morse Code Conversion:** Convert standard English text into Morse Code.